Tier1 VCの半導体投資はAI需要のボトルネックへ収斂している

 | 2026 | a16z | Nexthop AI | Series B | 500 | AIスイッチ |

-Semiconductor VC Series①: Converging on AI Bottlenecks
+Semiconductor VC Series ①: Converging on AI Bottlenecks

-In 2025, the global semiconductor market reached an all-time high of $791.7B (WSTS), with a forecast expansion to $975B in 2026 driven by AI infrastructure investment.
-At the same time, SEMI projects 300mm fab equipment spending of $133B in 2026 and $151B in 2027.
-While the numbers suggest a semiconductor boom, the world's top VCs are not simply betting on chips.
+In 2025 the global semiconductor market hit an all-time high of $791.7B (WSTS), with consensus pointing to $975B in 2026 as AI infrastructure pulls the whole stack.
+SEMI projects 300mm fab equipment spending of $133B in 2026 and $151B in 2027.

 - AI infrastructure is the growth driver.
 The rise in market size and equipment investment signals sustained capital intensity, not easing supply constraints.
 For startups, securing production and testing capability is increasingly the key evaluation criterion.

-| Year | Market Size | YoY Growth | Key Drivers |
+| Year | Market size | YoY | Key drivers |

 |---|